This Charter is a guide to

-If you need any further information feel free to call us on +356 2204
+Should you require any further information feel free to call us on +356

-deal with it promptly and use it to improve our service.
+feedback confidentially, deal with it promptly and use it to improve our

-Your complete satisfaction is essential to us.
+satisfaction is essential to us.
 We will look into all complaints as they help

 us improve our service.
-If you would like to lodge a complaint, it
+If you would like to lodge a complaint, it is best to

-outcome, you may call at our office or write to us at the
+satisfied with the outcome, you may call at our office or write to us at the

 Document Legalisation Office